1. Home

 New Mexicans living with brain injury are all ages and come from diverse cultural backgrounds.
 They share common feelings and experiences as they cope with the challenges of living with their injuries.
 The people below are 7 of the 8 stories highlighted on the documentary “every 21 seconds…” a 60 minute film telling the stories New Mexicans living with brain injury, a project funded by the Brain Injury Advisory Council.

-To order a complimentary copy of “every 21 seconds…” call NM Brain Injury Advisory Council at 505-476-0412.
+To order a complimentary copy of “Every 21 seconds…” call NM Brain Injury Advisory Council at 505-476-0412.

 Chloe